Gmail Username Checker avatar

 ❓ FAQ

-Does this create Gmail accounts?
+Does this Gmail username checker create accounts?

 Can I paste full Gmail addresses?